cjeannoel2005/swe1-project/README.md

 - Click [here](/technologyRequirements.md) to view the decisions we made regarding the technology stack, why we chose them, and the documentation.

 ## **Project Gantt Chart**
-- The Gantt Chart for the following project is available to be seen [here]{} along with the deadlines.
+- The Gantt Chart for the following project is available to be seen on Youtrack along with the deadlines.